mijora/omniva-woocommerce/omniva-woocommerce/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Fixes to support Woocommerce 4.0.0
+* Workaround to how terminals stringification is done - as in rare cases PHP stringified json becomes invalid after reaching client.

+= 1.5.5 =
+* Adds moment.min.js as not all woocommerce installations has it.

 = 1.5.4 =
 * Fixed tracking number display in various places (no longer printed if there is no number)
 * Weight limit settings works again, to disable leave empty or 0.